Murder of Lakhvinder Cheema: Murder

 After the break-up, Cheema was hospitalized for a week in December 2008 with suspected poisoning after consuming a meal prepared by Singh.
 A month later, Singh returned from a trip to India with the aconite that would later be used in the murder.
-On 27 January 2009 Singh went to the victim's home and laced a leftover curry in his refrigerator with the poison, knowing that he and his fiancée were planning to eat the dish that evening.
+On 27 January 2009 Singh went to the victim's home and laced a leftover curry in his refrigerator with the poison, knowing that he and his fiancée, Gurjeet Choongh, were planning to eat the dish that evening.

 Cheema had second helpings of the curry.
 After the dinner he began to vomit, his face became numb; he soon lost vision and the use of his limbs.
 Though his sister was able to get the couple to a hospital, Cheema died within an hour of arrival.
-Choough suffered the same symptoms, but was placed into a medically induced coma and made a full recovery.
+Choongh suffered the same symptoms, but was placed into a medically induced coma and made a full recovery.

 During a 999 call, Cheema stated he had been poisoned by his ex-girlfriend.